SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

 ### Get started with SharePoint Embedded

-Try SharePoint Embedded for free by creating a [Trial Container Type](./app-concepts/containertypes.md).
+Try SharePoint Embedded for free by creating a container type for [trial purposes](./app-concepts/containertypes.md).

 1. Set up a free trial [Microsoft 365 tenant](https://www.microsoft.com/microsoft-365/enterprise/microsoft365-plans-and-pricing).
 Alternatively, you can use an existing tenant if you have admin credentials.
-1. Sign into the [SharePoint Embedded Visual Studio Code Extension](.././getting-started/spembedded-for-vscode.md) and follow the steps to create an application and Trial Container Type.
+1. Sign into the [SharePoint Embedded Visual Studio Code Extension](.././getting-started/spembedded-for-vscode.md) and follow the steps to create an application and container type for trial purposes.

 ## Prerequisites